AliKheirAbdi/Delani-Studio/README.md

 ## Known Bugs
 1. mail chimp API does not provide a popup upon successful contact form submission.
-2. Portfolio section not fully responsive on mobile phone.

 ## Contact Information
 If you have any questions or contributions, please email me at akheirali(@)gmail.com